-Questions OCC TV Foreshadowed changes?
+Questions OCC TV Foreshadowed changes? intermediaries, including those rendered through different digital platforms.
 The digital service provider, whether resident or non-resident, shall be liable for assessing, collecting, and remitting the value-added tax on the digital services consumed in the Philippines.
 In line with this, digital service providers are required to register with the Bureau of Internal Revenue (NIRC), either electronically or manually, for value-added tax.
 Non-resident digital service providers, which pertains to those that do not have physical presence in the Philippines, shall be liable for the remittance of value-added tax on the digital services that are consumed in the Philippines, if the consumers are non-VAT registered.
-However, if the consumers are VAT-registered, the consumer shall be liable to withhold and remit the value-added tax due on its purchase of digital services consumed in the Philippines from non-resident digital service providers to the Bureau of Internal Revenue.
+However, if the consumers are VAT-registered, the consumer shall be liable to withhold and remit the value-added tax due on its purchase of digital services consumed in the Philippines from non-resident digital services providers to the Bureau of Internal Revenue.
 Digital services delivered by non-resident digital service providers shall be considered performed or rendered in the Philippines if the digital services are consumed in the Philippines.
 Failure to comply with the registration requirement shall result in the blocking of digital services performed or rendered in the Philippines by a digital service provider implemented by the DICT through the NTC.
 Failure to file the tax return or pay the correct tax shall result to imposition of penalties prescribed under the NIRC.
 6. Rate regulation Including wholesale and retail rate regulation and whether there are any price controls on eg. basic tier No regulations.
 7. Programme packaging Including tiering, bundling, any mandatory a la carte No regulations.
-8. Restrictions on advertising Including localisation rules, revenue and minutage restrictions No restrictions.